unlicense-code/trufflephp/README.md

 ## License
  - Apache License Version 2.0, January 2004 http://www.apache.org/licenses/
   - All existing code authored by People Mentioned in AUTHORS
- - Everything else The Unlicense.
+ - Everything else The Unlicense. or if it is a Dependencie its License stays valid for it self.